 "Nothing .
 We are just waiting to die"

 Though an indigenous man in forgotten corner of Cambodia is the only one who has expressed it so clearly this was the voice of so many poor and disenfranchised people of our planet, the people failed by the global system of resource distribution, economics and justice commonly known as development.
-For many people working the windowless under decks of the single vessel which carries all 7 billion of us along our unfolding trajectory development has failed.
+For many people working in the windowless under decks of the single vessel which carries all 7 billion of us along our unfolding trajectory development has failed.
 "Just waiting to die" expresses their human condition.

 From this a new definition of development comes to me. iBCDE in Cambodia did not believe they could stop Modernity's inexorable march.
 No, their vision statement of about half a page was essentially about "dignified adaptation".
 They dreamed of a world in which indigenous people could take modernity on their terms, change what they wanted of their culture, retain what they wanted, find a niche in this new world in which to not just exist but to live.
 Amartya Sen's Nobel prize in economics was significantly for his groundbreaking definition of "Development as Freedom".
 He postulated development be measured by the freedoms human beings have to live and express themselves.
 I wonder if there is a Nobel prize in the concept of "Development as life possibility".
-Could how we have developed be measured by how many people's vision goes from resignedly waiting to die to excitedly exploring living.
-If societies develop well individuals should get more and richer life possibilities with no-one just waiting to die.
+Could how we have developed be measured by how many people's vision goes from resignedly waiting to die to excitedly exploring living?
+If societies develop well individuals should get more and richer life possibilities.
+No-one should just be waiting to die.

 Comments?
 As always I love to hear your agreement, tweaks to my thinking and especially your violent rabid disagreement.